scikit-activeml/scikit-activeml/docs/contributing.rst

 ^^^^^^^^^^^^^^

-Check parameter ``X`` regarding its shape, i.e., use superclass method ``_check_n_features`` to ensure a correct number of features.
+Check parameter ``X`` regarding its shape, i.e., use superclass method ``self._check_n_features`` to ensure a correct number of features.
 Check that the classifier has been fitted.
 If the classifier is a ``skactiveml.base.ClassFrequencyEstimator``, this method is already implemented in the superclass.